5 Questions to Ask Yourself During a Test Drive

 By Kelly Schaefer Hill / 03/06/2023 / Your Car

-I've spent a lot of time on the road and driven everything from a sporty convertible coupe to a 1-ton dually pickup.
+I've spent a lot of time on the road and driven everything from a sporty convertible coupe to a 1-ton pickup.
 These drastically different vehicles have taught me what to look for before committing to a new vehicle.
 The next time you’re ready to test-drive a new car, ask yourself the following questions.

 Is there visibility?

 How well you can see out of a vehicle is paramount to your safety.
 When you settle in to take your first spin in a new ride, make sure the salesperson takes a moment to show you how to adjust your mirrors and check your blind spots.
 Take note of any concerns you may have, and ask about safety features that might be available, like lane assist and backup cameras.

 Is it easy to park?

 Parking starts and ends every journey in your car.
 Having a vehicle that’s easy to park will save you a lot of future frustration, so take into consideration the parking situation where you work and live.
 If your apartment has a garage that’s difficult to navigate, you might not want the largest Chevrolet truck on the lot.
 If parking really stresses you out, many newer GM vehicles include updated technology features to help.
 Parking assist, my personal favorite, can help take the struggle out of getting in between the lines.

 Answering these five questions can take the mystery out of what you should look for in a test drive; however, you may still need to find out how much car you can afford.
 If you’ve completed your test drive and you’re ready to buy, arrive prepared with our car-buying checklist.